Kids will be always kids, but their toys have changed―and it can be overwhelming!

 Coloring books, crayons, markers, clay, stickers all make great gifts, build creativity, and help improve fine motor skills.

-Language/concepts – Over the past two decades, many traditional toys are now available in electronic versions.
-And new toys are built to substitute for human interaction.
+Language/concepts – Many traditional toys are now available in electronic versions, while new toys often are built to substitute for human interaction.
 For example, a toy bear that reads a story aloud or a board game that is now available as an app with virtual players.
 But actual human interactions are essential for a child's growth and development.
 Digital toys should never take the place of real, face-to-face play.

 Traditional card games and board games (not the video game or app versions) and even